 LEARN THE CRAFT

-Adult classes at The Little Theatre of Winston-Salem build professional skills, spark creativity, inspire confidence, and foster new friendships!
+Adult classes and workshops at The Little Theatre of Winston-Salem build professional skills, spark creativity, inspire confidence, and foster new friendships!

 Whether you are new to the stage or a veteran performer looking to hone your craft, you will find something to challenge and inspire you.